You can also choose to use TommieBot, an AI search assistant developed by St. Thomas School of Engineering students and faculty.

 4. Fall (Fourth semester): Continuation of project (weekly or biweekly meetings as needed).

-As a sponsor you will have the opportunity to collaborate with the School of Engineering faculty in shaping this new program.
+As a NPTV Innovation Network member you will have the opportunity to collaborate with the School of Engineering faculty in shaping this young program.
 Sponsors will also have facilitated access to competent future employees who have both the engineering know-how and a unique lens into the product development process.
+All while being connected to this forward thinking group of fellow Innovation Network members.

 St. Thomas Frey Science and Engineering Center